Doc Frankenstein

 Doc Frankenstein is an American comic book series created by Geof Darrow and Steve Skroce, written by the Wachowskis (Lilly and Lana, better known for their work on The Matrix series), drawn by Skroce, and published by Burlyman Entertainment.
+Doc Frankenstein combines elements of horror, science fiction, and fantasy.
 The first issue was published in November 2004 and after six issues, the last of which was released in December 2007, the comic entered a long hiatus.
 An oversized deluxe hardcover trade paperback was released in November 2019, that completed the story.

 Plot summary

 The comic tells the story of Frankenstein's monster, who survived the events of Mary Shelley's 1818 novel and adopted his creator's name as his own (and earned doctoral degrees).
 Doc Frankenstein has since been involved in world history (flashbacks show him as a gunslinger in the Wild West, a soldier in World War II, a supporter of the teaching of evolution in 1925's Scopes Trial, and a supporter of Roe v.
 Wade in 1972).
 However, the extremely liberal viewpoints he espouses have made him a target of fundamentalists, who have sought to kill him over the years without success.